adtzlr/felupe/README.md

 * `matplotlib` for plotting graphs
 * `meshio` for mesh-related I/O
 * `pyvista` for interactive visualizations
-* `tqdm` for showing progress bars during job evaluation
+* `tqdm` for showing progress bars during job evaluations

 # Getting Started
 This tutorial covers the essential high-level parts of creating and solving problems with FElupe.
 As an introductory example 👨‍🏫, a quarter model of a solid cube with hyperelastic material behaviour is subjected to a uniaxial elongation applied at a clamped end-face.